richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 By default, Viva Glint’s in-product reporting does not include raw survey responses and is reported in the aggregate.
 However, your organization may choose to make some surveys “identifiable,” meaning survey responses are directly linked to the survey taker.
 If a survey is identifiable, survey takers are informed before taking the survey.
 Learn more about [Viva Glint confidentiality and reporting](viva-glint-survey-privacy.md).

 While raw survey responses are not included in Viva Glint default reporting, Viva Glint Administrators can export them unless export is disabled.
-Even when export of raw survey responses has been disabled, your organization may still access raw survey responses if it determines that certain Extreme Circumstances exist.
+Even when export of raw survey responses is disabled, your organization may still access raw survey responses if it determines that certain Extreme Circumstances exist.
 Learn more about the [Extreme Circumstances exception](#exception-for-extreme-circumstances).

 ## Configuring raw survey response export